sestito/Python_Autograder/NewAutograder/gui-setup-readme.md

 - Or manually create the Excel file with proper structure

 ### "Email failed to send"
-- Verify email credentials in `config.json`
+- Verify email credentials in `config.ini`
 - For Gmail: Use App Password, not regular password
 - Check internet connection
 - Verify SMTP server and port
+- Set `debug = true` in config.ini to see detailed error messages

+### "PDF export not available"
+- Install ReportLab: `pip install reportlab`
+- Restart the application after installation

 ### "Script execution failed"
 - Check student code for syntax errors